-Ref Child Protection 2007-D-441-en-5 ESB Documents A For school activities taking place outside the school, it is incumbent on the school to verify that pupils' welfare is quaranteed (for example to School trips and outings procedure Procedure for school events ensure that boarding centres are approved by local authorities). В All such activities should be subject to appropriate risk assessment procedures in which teachers accompanying the students must be fully involved.
-School trips and outings procedure С Parents must be kept fully informed about all aspects of school expeditions in which their children are involved.
-CPP 802 School trips and outings procedure
+Ref Child Protection 2007-D-441-en-5 ESB A For school activities taking place outside the school, it is incumbent on the school to verify that pupils' welfare is guaranteed (for example to ensure that boarding centres are approved by local authorities).
+Instructions for day trips and residential trips Procedure for school events В All such activities should be subject to appropriate risk assessment procedures in which teachers accompanying the students must be fully involved.
+Instructions for day trips and residential trips С Parents must be kept fully informed about all aspects of school expeditions in which their children are involved.
+Instructions for day trips and residential trips